dasoares8/FlaskRESTfulInventorySystem/README.md

   - Usage of SQAlchemy as an ORM (vs. using direct SQL)
   - Usage of FlaskJWT for authorization
   - General Python3 OO coding, including inheritance

+## Prerequisites:
+Written on Python 3.4.3.
+Your virtual envionment will require the following :
+  - FlaskRESTful
+  - FlaskJWT
+  - Flask-SQLAlchemy
+All other necessary packages will come from those.

+## To run the code:
+in the main directory at the prompt, type "python app.py"

 I have used Postman for REST API testing (will post the code for that soon).
 This has been developed using JetBrains PyCharm Community Edition.